 So the Peak Brightness setting results in a dimmer image, but there's a less aggressive ABL.

 The LG G1 has decent HDR peak brightness.
-This is where the evo panel provides an improvement from the LG GX OLED, and alongside the Sony A90J OLED it's one of the brightest OLEDs we've tested.
+This is where the evo panel provides an improvement from the LG GX OLED.
+Although it's one of the brightest OLEDs available, the replacement model, the LG G2 OLED, is even brighter.
 It gets bright enough to make small highlights stand out, but once again, it has an aggressive ABL, so large areas are dimmer.
 The EOTF follows the target curve pretty well until there's a sharp roll off at its peak brightness, but some dark scenes are slightly too dark.

 We tested the HDR brightness in the 'Cinema' HDR Picture Mode with OLED Pixel Brightness, Contrast, and Peak Brightness all at their max settings, with Color Temperature at '50' and all other image processing disabled.
 By setting Auto Dynamic Contrast to 'High' and enabling Dynamic Tone Mapping, you can get a slightly brighter image, as seen in this EOTF.